squaresLab/genprog-code/README.txt

 Author: Claire Le Goues
+Modified by: Zak Fry
-Contact: legoues@cs.virginia.edu
+Contact: zpf5a@virginia.edu, legoues@cs.virginia.edu
 Date Created: July 11, 2008
-Date Modified: January 8, 2013
+Date Modified: October 24, 2013

-Current publicly-available export of GenProg: svn rev 1411
+Current publicly-available export of GenProg: svn rev 1469

-This README contains a trail-map for the use and extension of "repair", used for the GenProg experiments that appear ICSE 2012 and GECCO 2012 (and others, and certainly all results thereafter, at least for now).
+This README contains a trail-map for the use and extension of "repair", used for the GenProg experiments that appear ASE 2013 (and others, and certainly all results thereafter, at least for now).

-This README describes the use of GenProg v2.0, a.k.a. "repair."
+This README describes the use of GenProg v3.0, a.k.a. "repair."
 Previous versions exist and are described elsewhere.
-These instructions are less comprehensive than those that are associated with "modify" (v1.0) because Claire has had less time to compose them.
-However, the instructions for repairing with "modify" can be adapted for use with this version, and there is no good reason that the experiments conducted with "modify" cannot be performed with "repair."
-However, there is likely to be slight differences in results between versions (as genetic programming is random).
+These instructions closely mimic those associated with the previous version of repair (v2.0 and v2.3).
+The command line options and code for previous versions of repair remain in this version of the code and should work as they did previously -- please see README's from the previous releases for more detailed explanations of the relevant options.

-These instructions primarily address the repair of C programs using the standard genetic algorithm.
+These instructions primarily address the repair of C programs using the updated genetic algorithm (see our ASE 2013 paper).
 Other search strategies and language front-ends exist.
 In the interest of expediency, I am focusing on the type of repair I understand the best and for which results are appearing soonest.
 Many of these instructions translate directly to different language front-ends, however, so you should be able to figure out ASM/ELF level repair pretty trivially if you understand C-level repair.
 If you have questions about neutral-space search or ASM/ELF-level repair, I encourage you to email Eric Schulte (eschulte@cs.unm.edu).
 There is also a README.asm in the src/ directory, though I have no idea how accurate it is.
 The code is commented, which may help if you need more info on any aspect of repair.

 These instructions include mention of how to compile for shader repair, but I unfortunately do not know how to run those experiments.
 Email Wes for pointers